 - Defendants’ Request for En Banc Hearing, filed July 22, 2014.

-- How En Banc Would Work in Halbig.
+- How En Banc Will Work in Halbig.
 “When a three-judge panel issues a decision that the full court (currently 11 active judges) does not like, the full court can reconsider the case by choosing to hear it en banc.
-That may well happen in Halbig.
 The rules governing that process are the Federal Rules of Appellate Procedure, D.C.
 Circuit Rule 35 (see here), and the Handbook of Practice and Internal Procedures for the D.C.
 Circuit (see here).”
 (Harvard Law Blog, 7.22.14)

 - On September 4, 2014, the D.C.
 Circuit decided to grant en banc review of Halbig v.
 Burwell.
 Oral Arguments to be heard Wednesday, December 17, 2014.

 Timetable.
 Lawyer Peter Huebert at Liberty Justice Center has asserts “an en banc rehearing in either case would almost certainly take six months to a year.”
 Margot Sanger-Katz at New York Times reports: “This case is likely to be hung up in litigation for a year or more, even if it is appealed immediately.”
 Lawyer Peter Huebert at Liberty Justice Center has written an extensive account of what could happen next, concluding “despite today’s huge victory for ObamaCare opponents in Halbig, nothing is going to change anytime soon.
 Whatever route either side takes, this legal battle will likely continue for at least another year or two.”
 AEI’s Tom Miller also has summarized some alternative scenarios for what will happen next.